sick man on couch with chronic lyme disease

 Like

-Shor and colleagues identified a broad range of symptoms, signs, and medical conditions present in patients with acute and chronic Lyme disease.
-These manifestations were observed regardless of whether patients had previously received treatment.
+Shor and colleagues identified a broad range of symptoms, signs, and conditions present in acute and chronic Lyme disease patients regardless of whether treatment had already been provided.

-The cases reviewed by the International Lyme and Associated Diseases Society (ILADS) working group were diagnosed with Lyme disease based on direct laboratory evidence of infection with Borrelia burgdorferi sensu lato (Bbsl), the group of bacteria that cause Lyme disease.
+The cases reviewed by the International Lyme and Associated Diseases Society (ILADS) working group were diagnosed based on direct laboratory evidence of infection with Borrelia burgdorferi sensu lato, the bacteria associated with Lyme disease.

-Neurologic and neuropsychiatric manifestations reported in chronic Lyme disease include:
+Neurologic and neuropsychiatric symptoms reported in chronic Lyme disease included:

 • Memory difficulties